 Some of these licenses or permits apply to individuals, companies, or the types of items being sold or services being offered.

 One of the most common permits is the sales tax permit.
 It is required for retailers, resellers, or others that sell tangible property on an ongoing basis.

 Obtain a sales tax permit from the Oklahoma Tax Commission.

 The Department of Commerce doesn’t license businesses.
 You will obtain required licenses or permits from the agencies or local governments that issue them.
-Those agencies will also provide information on regulations and other operating requirements.
+Those agencies and county or city departments will also provide information on regulations and other operating requirements.

-Research license and permit requirements for your type of business.
+Research license and permit requirements for your type of business and the counties and cities in which you will operate.
 We provide a list of the most common licenses.
 Call our Business Customer Services team at 405-815-5218 for information.
 You may also need to consult an attorney.

 Federal Employer Identification Number

 The federal EIN isn’t just for businesses with employees.
 Your accountant may recommend that you establish an EIN for your business and your bank may require one to set up business banking accounts and services.

 All employers must obtain a Federal Employer Identification Number, so if you will have employees, you must file for an EIN.